 Why Influencers Need to Own Their Data

-Whether you're an influencer with one million or one thousand followers, your most valuable asset is the content you create and the performance data.
-Yet most influencers don’t have a complete picture of how their content is being used by brands, nor do they have visibility over the true number of impressions and actions it receives; the real numbers may be much higher than your Facebook or Instagram business account shows.
+Whether you're a social media influencer with one million or one thousand followers, your most valuable assets are the content you create, the performance of that content, and the right to your image.
+Yet most Instagram influencers don’t have a complete picture of how their content is being used by brands, nor do they have visibility over the true engagement it receives; the engagement rate may be much higher than your Facebook or Instagram business account show.
+Whether you have a full-time career in influencer marketing or do it as a side hustle, you also need to be serious about your data security.

 Here are five reasons why you need to have control over your content and data:

 Are you sharing your passwords with talent managers, agencies, brands, your local barista?
-While the obvious downside of sharing your password is the frightening possibility of having your Instagram account stolen, it’s also scary to think anyone can simply log-in and post on your behalf, not to mention sharing log-ins and passwords is a logistical nightmare for everyone involved.
+If your answer is, "yes" then our short response is, "don't."
+There are a lot of risks to sharing your password, like the frightening possibility of having your Instagram account stolen.
+It’s also scary to think anyone can simply log-in and post on your behalf, not to mention sharing log-ins and passwords is a logistical nightmare for everyone involved.

 2. True value.

 It’s becoming increasingly important to understand your actual worth to brands.
-The days of collecting checks and having no insight into content performance are quickly fading away.
-Brands want accountability and you want to know how your image or likeness is being used.
+The days of collecting checks and having no insight into Instagram post/Instagram story performance are quickly fading away.
+Brands want accountability and you want to know how your image/likeness is being used.
 Performance-based contracts (based on how many people clicked your link, bought the product, etc.) have become more common, so you deserve to have full visibility on what the campaign results truly are.
 The good news is that by simply having visibility to your data, you no longer have to rely on the transparency and legitimacy of the brand you work with.
 You get paid your worth, every time.

 What you can do about it: Although the Branded Content Tool offers some data, the data is limited in scope and only available for 14-days.
-There are better two-way transparency platforms on the market for brands and influencers, like SocialCert.
+There are better two-way transparency platforms on the market for brands and influencers, like Lumanu's SocialCert (we make it a lot easier to make money too, so the "collecting checks" part of being an Instagram influencer isn't going anywhere).

 3. Turn micro to macro.